Creative Projects

 UNSCORED — Exploring Identity Through Music & Portraiture

-UNSCORED is a personal portrait project focused on young, emerging musicians at a pivotal stage in their creative journeys.
-Through intimate and thoughtfully crafted portraits, the project explores themes of identity, self-expression, and individuality beyond performance and genre.
-By removing the context of the score and the stage, UNSCORED offers a space where musicians are seen not just as performers, but as people—capturing the quiet moments, confidence, vulnerability, and evolving sense of self that define who they are becoming.
+UNSCORED is a personal portrait project.
+It focuses on young, emerging musicians at a pivotal stage in their creative journeys.
+Through intimate and thoughtfully crafted portraits, the project explores identity, self-expression, and individuality.
+Furthermore, by removing the context of the score and the stage, UNSCORED offers a space where musicians are seen not just as performers, but as people.
+As a result, it captures quiet moments, confidence, vulnerability, and the evolving sense of self that defines who they are becoming.

 Personal Work Beyond Performance

-My creative projects exist outside the boundaries of traditional commissions, allowing space to experiment, reflect, and tell deeper stories.
-These works focus on people rather than performance, using portrait photography as a way to explore identity, emotion, and personal narrative.
-Each project is an opportunity to slow down, look closer, and create images that feel honest, thoughtful, and enduring.
+My creative projects exist outside the boundaries of traditional commissions.
+Consequently, they allow space to experiment, reflect, and tell deeper stories.
+These works focus on people rather than performance.
+In addition, they use portrait photography to explore identity, emotion, and personal narrative.
+Each project is therefore an opportunity to slow down, look closer, and create images that feel honest, thoughtful, and enduring.

 Thomas Shorthouse, composer.